Once in a while, you had to postpone cooking a recipe because some of your food is frozen in a freezer.

 Also, ensure you turn the sausages often to speed up the thawing process.

-Another thawing alternative is leaving frozen sausages on the kitchen counter and allowing them to thaw at room temperature.
+Another thawing alternative is leaving frozen sausages on the kitchen counter on a thawing board and allowing them to thaw at room temperature.
 It’s also a faster process, but you need to be cautious not to leave the sausages for long.

 When food is thawed through this technique and left for long without cooking, it can easily encourage the growth of harmful bacteria.